 2 cups of sugar

 2 teaspoons of sea salt

-1 tablespoon of vanilla or the seeds from 1 vanilla bean
+1 tablespoon of vanilla bean paste or the seeds from 1 vanilla bean

 In a saucepan, mix together sugar and water.
 Heat on medium until the mixture begins to bubble (for about 3-5 minutes), then raise the heat to medium high.
 Do not stir - only swirl the pan.
 Cook for 5-7 minutes until it becomes light chestnut in color.
 Again, do not stir, just swirl the pan.